open-sauced/maintainer-intro-course/issues-and-pull-requests.md

 ## Security Vulnerabilities Handling

 In case security issues arise within your project, your contributors must be aware of the optimal methods for reporting them.
 It would be best to have a policy for reporting security vulnerabilities stored in the `SECURITY.md` file.
-This file is usually added in the project's root or `.github` directory.
+This file is usually added to the project's root or `.github` directory.
 It would also be good to link to the security file in your README file for easier community access.

 A lot of maintainers will choose to go with this security policy template: